-Deleting Amazon KMS keys
+Delete an Amazon KMS keys

-Deleting an Amazon KMS key is destructive and potentially dangerous.
-It deletes the key material and all metadata associated with the KMS key and is irreversible.
-After a KMS key is deleted, you can no longer decrypt the data that was encrypted under that KMS key, which means that data becomes unrecoverable.
 You should delete a KMS key only when you are sure that you don't need to use it anymore.
 If you are not sure, consider disabling the KMS key instead of deleting it.
 You can re-enable a disabled KMS key and cancel the scheduled deletion of a KMS key, but you cannot recover a deleted KMS key.

 You can only schedule the deletion of a customer managed key.
 You cannot delete Amazon managed keys or Amazon owned keys.

 Before deleting a KMS key, you might want to know how many ciphertexts were encrypted under that KMS key.
 Amazon KMS does not store this information and does not store any of the ciphertexts.
 To get this information, you must determine past usage of a KMS key.
-For help, go to Determining past usage of a KMS key.
+For help, go to Determine past usage of a KMS key.

 Amazon KMS never deletes your KMS keys unless you explicitly schedule them for deletion and the mandatory waiting period expires.